MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 ### Additional support logs

-If you need further data to troubleshoot, or are requesting assistance from Microsoft support, obtaining the following information should allow you to expediate finding a solution
+If you need further data to troubleshoot, or are requesting assistance from Microsoft support, obtaining the following information should allow you to expedite finding a solution.
+Microsoft support's **TSS Windows CMD based universal TroubleShooting Script toolset** can help you to collect the relevant logs in a simple manner.
+The tool and instructions on use can be found at <http://aka.ms/TssTools.>

-- Concise set of steps.
-Largely a port from relevant sections from PaulC blog.
-Needs to reflect not just IP ranges, position on FQDN, .pac files, FW blocks (for media), etc
-- List of additional features that may need reconfiguration in connection to VPN change (e.g. AAD CA, EXO and SPO IP lists, etc)
-- Concise guidance how to ensure/test that the right setup is achieved
-- Concise recommendation on how to raise support questions for most rapid response (what info to collect, logs)
-- Third party links (for partners who have published similar implementation guidance for O365 for their products)

 ## HOWTO guides for common VPN solutions